HOW LONG SHOULD

 This is little more than useful guidance to increase understanding of your situation.

 There are always other factors and therefore there is only an answer that is best for you as an individual.

-Let’s compare 2 scenarios.
+Let’s compare two scenarios:

-If you take the examples above, consider one workout lasting 75mins – at the beginning you would be able to give 100% of your energy, but as the workout progressed you would begin to fatigue, so by the time you reached the final 15mins, you may still be able to give your all, but your all would now be at a lesser level than when you were fresh.
+So, by the time you reached the final 15mins, you may still be able to give your all, but your all would now be at a lesser level than when you were fresh.